claudiocp/ohmydebn/README.md

 ![OhMyDebn with tokyo night theme](images/ohmydebn-theme-tokyo-night.png)

-# Desktop Background

-If you don't want to change the entire theme but just want to change the desktop background, you can go to Settings -> Backgrounds and select one of the backgrounds included in Debian.

-If you already have your favorite background in a file, you can open the Nemo file manager (`Super + F`), browse to the file, right-click the file, and then select `Set as wallpaper...`.

-Since our default Ohmydebn theme is based on the catppuccin color palette, you may want to consider a background that matches that.
-You can find a nice selection of catppuccin backgrounds at https://github.com/zhichaoh/catppuccin-wallpapers.

 # Terminal

 To start a terminal session, press `Super + Enter`.
 This launches a beautiful and powerful [Alacritty](https://alacritty.org) terminal window that includes: